nablarch/nablarch-document/en/development_tools/testing_framework/guide/development_guide/08_TestTools/02_MasterDataSetup/02_ConfigMasterDataSetupTool.rst

 Placement
 ------------

-As in the sample application, place it directly under <main project>/tool/db/data.
+Place it directly under <main project>.

 .. _how_to_setup_ant_view_in_eclipse: